cakephp/chronos/README.md

 # Documentation

-A more descriptive documentation can be fount at http://book.cakephp.org/3.0/en/chronos.html
+A more descriptive documentation can be found at http://book.cakephp.org/3.0/en/chronos.html

 # API Documentation